Metronlab/genius/README.md

 tmpl bring goland template framework to go code itself using tmpl specs and data files in various format.

-Command tmpl is a rework of [original](https://github.com/influxdata/influxdb/tree/master/tools/tmpl) influxdata framework for generate golang code.
+Command tmpl is a complete rework of [original](https://github.com/influxdata/influxdb/tree/master/tools/tmpl) influxdata framework for generate golang code.
 It remove support for .json comments wich is an unsafe / non ide proof way to derivate json spec but add YAML support to give comments possibility on data feeding the generation.
+Original licence is maintained [here](licence/LICENCE).

 #### Features
 - run go fmt over generated code at code gen